runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   # or (recommended)
   ATLANTIS_RESTRICT_FILE_LIST=true
   ```
   `--restrict-file-list` will block plan requests from projects outside the files modified in the pull request.
+Defaults to `false`.

 ### `--stats-namespace`
   ```bash